acntech/fruit-classifier/README.md

 # Fruit classifier

-> This is repo is one of the assignments given at the AI workshop on preprocessing given the 23rd of April 2019
+> This is repo is one of the assignments given at the AI workshop on pre-processing given the 23rd of April 2019

 This assignment is loosely based on [this tutorial](https://www.pyimagesearch.com/2017/12/18/keras-deep-learning-raspberry-pi/) from `pyimagesearch`.

 ## Task

 In this assignment you have to do distinguish various kinds of fruit.
 No dataset is given, so you either have to bring your own dataset or scrape something of the internet.
-In any case you will need to clean and preprosess the data prior to model ingestion.
+In any case you will need to clean and pre-process the data prior to model ingestion.

 Furthermore, you should make your own test set (a couple of photos for each class should suffice for this toy-model) based on fruit in your local vicinity (or any other object you choose to classify).